-Based upon this data, EPA is proposing to determine that the Reading Area has attained the 8-hour ozone NAAQS.
-For the 8-hour ozone standard, an area may be considered to be attaining the 8-hour ozone NAAQS if there are no violations, as determined in accordance with 40 CFR 50.10 and Appendix I of part 50, based on three complete and consecutive calendar years of quality-assured air quality monitoring data.
+EPA is proposing to determine that the State College Area has attained the 8-hour ozone NAAQS.
+For ozone, an area may be considered to be attaining the 8-hour ozone NAAQS if there are no violations, as determined in accordance with 40 CFR 50.10 and Appendix I of part 50, based on three complete and consecutive calendar years of qualityassured air quality monitoring data.
 To attain this standard, the design value, which is the 3-year average of the fourth-highest daily maximum 8-hour average ozone concentrations, measured at each monitor within the area over each year must not exceed the ozone standard of 0.08 ppm.
 Based on the rounding convention described in 40 CFR part 50, Appendix I, the standard is attained if the design value is 0.084 ppm or below.
-The data must be collected and qualityassured in accordance with 40 CFR part 58, and recorded in EPA's Air Quality System (AQS).
-PADEP uses the AQS as the permanent database to maintain its data and quality assures the data transfers and content for accuracy.
+The data must be collected and quality-assured in accordance with 40 CFR part 58, and recorded in the Air Quality System (AQS).
 The monitors generally should have remained at the same location for the duration of the monitoring period required for demonstrating attainment.
-The fourth-high 8-hour daily maximum concentrations, along with the threeyear average, are summarized in Table 2A.